ArazAhmadov/all_in_one_linux-assistancy-script_by_ArazAhmadov/README.md

 How to use it?

 Once you run the script in the terminal, a menu will appear.
-By selecting a number from the menu, you can easily perform the desired operation.
+By selecting each desired number from the menu, you can easily perform the desired operation.
 For example:

 Want to change the hostname?
 Select option 2.
 Want to check CPU and system information?
 Select option 4.